What Is FBAR Filing?

 Form 8938: Financial accounts at foreign institutions, foreign stock or securities in a foreign institution (the account but not the assets), foreign stock or securities not held in a financial account, foreign mutual funds, foreign accounts and foreign non-account investment assets held by a foreign or domestic grantor trust for which you are the grantor, foreign-issued life insurance or annuity contract with a cash value, foreign hedge funds and foreign private equity funds, and foreign real estate held through a foreign entity (the entity itself is a specified foreign financial asset and its maximum value includes the value of the real estate)

 Form 8938: The due date of your annual income tax return, including any extensions

 Penalties for Non-Compliance

 Form FinCEN 114: If non-willful, up to $10,000; if willful, up to the greater of $100,000 or 50 percent of account balances; criminal penalties may also apply

 Form 8938: Up to $10,000 for failure to disclose and an additional $10,000 for each 30 days of non-filing after IRS notice of a failure to disclose, for a potential maximum penalty of $60,000; criminal penalties may also apply

 Our expert CPAs offer professional FBAR filing services to help American expatriates navigate the difficult road through the foreign reporting aspect of federal income tax.
-While the above information helps you get a feel for FBAR filing requirements, the regulatory complexity means that most expats would be better served by a knowledgeable CPA than attempting to go it alone.
-Let us help you by making sure your FinCEN Form 114 is completed and filed correctly and on time.
+While the above information helps you get a feel for FBAR requirements, the regulatory complexity means that most expats would be better served by a knowledgeable CPA than attempting to go it alone.
+Let us help you by making sure your FinCEN Form 114 filing requirements are handled correctly and on time.